RogerLuo-Code/coding-practice/problem_solution/lc658_find_k_closest_elements/lc658_find_k_closest_elements.md

 ### Approcach 1: using `Collection.sort()`
 #### Algorithm
 Sort the element first by absolute difference values to the target.
 The result is in the first k elements.
-Before return, sort the k elements so the result in ascending order as required.
+Before return, sort the k elements so the result is in ascending order as required.
 This approach can be used for both sorted and unsorted array.

 * To use `Collections.sort`, the input array is copied to an array list.
 * `Collection.sort` is used twice -- 1) sort the whole array based on distance from target and 2) sort the k elements in the result based on the value